SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    Protocols use the same syntax as normal methods, but are not allowed to specify default values for method parameters.

+As with type property requirements, type method requirements are always prefixed by the ``class`` keyword when they are defined in a protocol.
+This is true even though they are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

+.. testcode:: typeMethods

+   -> protocol SomeProtocol {
+         class func someTypeMethod()
+      }

 The following example defines a protocol with a single instance method requirement:

 .. testcode:: protocols